-For this reason, people often use Epsom salts (magnesium sulfate / Mg SO4) to create a natural fertilizer for their lawns, because among other things it enhances the green color.
+For this reason, people often use Epsom salts (magnesium sulfate / Mg SO4) to create a natural fertilizer for their lawns, because, among other things it helps give you greener grass.

 Not only does it contribute to a beautiful green lawn but Epsom salts is regarded by gardeners worldwide as an excellent multi-tasking lawn fertilizer because it can help many things from nutrient absorption, production of chlorophyll & seed germination…. to overall growth of strong blades.

 It also helps to restore the color of patches of yellow grass in your garden, that look generally lackluster.

 These benefits are sometimes disputed as just an urban myth because lawns and landscape plants only actually need a small amount of magnesium and sulfate.

 That having been said, it is reasonably common for a lawn to have low magnesium levels (also known as a magnesium deficiency) and this mineral deficiency can either be in the plant itself or in the soil.

 Fact is, the majority of gardeners proclaim the wonders of Epsom salt, not only for ensuring a lush lawn, but for other areas of the garden too.